FT MarketWatch

 Options are often described as “leveraged” instruments.
 Small moves in the underlying price can lead to large percentage changes in the option's value, especially as expiration approaches.
 Major risks include:

-How options fit into an investing plan
+How options can fit into an investing plan

 For many long-term investors, options – if used at all – play a small, supporting role.
 A few ways relatively conservative investors may use them include:

 Speculative, highly leveraged options trades should only be done with money you can afford to lose, and only after practising with paper trades.
+For many investors, core holdings in mutual funds, index funds and bonds form the foundation, with options used tactically on top.